 Best Spring Flower Festivals in New England

 Nothing says spring like the first blossoms of the season.
 The bright colors which sprout from every tree limb and patch of dirt are the incentive we New Englanders need to shake off the chill of winter and get into the swing of spring.
 Whether its April’s daffodils or May’s lilacs, there’s no better way to see blooms than to attend one of the region’s many flower festivals.
-Here are some of the best spring flower festivals in the region.
+Here are some of the best spring flower festivals in New England.